Thrive Blog

 Without decisive action to bridge this growing gap and address limiting beliefs, Canada risks falling productivity, wage stagnation, and declining living standards, placing further strain on public services and economic stability.

-Unlocking talent: modernized Public Employment Services
+Unlocking local and immigrant talent: modernizing Public Employment Services

 The OECD emphasizes that public employment services, when modernized through digital tools and AI, can significantly improve job matching and skills alignment, especially for underserved populations like immigrants and native workers in need of mid-career transitions and upskilling.